City Bowl

 The City Bowl is a part of Cape Town in South Africa.
 It is a natural amphitheatre-shaped area bordered by Table Bay and defined by the mountains of Signal Hill, Lion's Head, Table Mountain and Devil's Peak.

-The area includes the central business district of Cape Town (CBD), the harbour, the Company's Garden, and the residential suburbs of De Waterkant, Devil's Peak Estate, District Six, Zonnebloem, Gardens, Higgovale, Oranjezicht, Schotsche Kloof, Tamboerskloof, University Estate, Vredehoek, Walmer Estate and Woodstock.
+The area includes the Cape Town central business district (CBD), the harbour, the Company's Garden, and the residential suburbs of De Waterkant, Devil's Peak Estate, District Six, Zonnebloem, Gardens, Higgovale, Oranjezicht, Schotsche Kloof, Tamboerskloof, University Estate, Vredehoek, Walmer Estate and Woodstock.

 Central Business District

-Cape Town CBD in the City Bowl is a major business district in Cape Town’s metropolitan area and a financial centre of the Western Cape and South Africa.
-The South African parliament is located in Plein Street, and is the seat of government for six months in the year.
+Cape Town CBD, located within the City Bowl, is the predominant commercial district in Cape Town’s metropolitan area, and the financial center of the Western Cape.
+The South African Parliament is located in Plein Street, and is the seat of government for six months in the year.
 The Western Cape provincial government and City of Cape Town metropolitan municipality also have their head offices in the Cape Town CBD.

+This district’s inner-city shopping space is currently undergoing a change.
+The Old Mutual Centre, on the corner of Strand Street and Adderley Street, is being transformed into The Mutual.
+Anchored by Checkers, Checkers Liquor and Mr Price, the new centre is scheduled to open in April 2024.
+It will be situated by one of the busiest public transport interchanges in the Cape Metropole with Cape Town Station Deck being a hub for approximately 200,000 daily commuters.